Hichem-E/npi_data_extractor/README.md

-# Mi filter for nppes data
+# MI filter for nppes data

-This project simply takes npidata pfile found on the [cms gov](https://download.cms.gov/nppes/NPI_Files.html) site. - [direct download link](https://download.cms.gov/nppes/NPPES_Data_Dissemination_July_2025_V2.zip):, and utilizes polars lazy load to optimally filter and generate file based on a state filter
+This project takes npi data file found on the [cms gov](https://download.cms.gov/nppes/NPI_Files.html) site [(direct download link)](https://download.cms.gov/nppes/NPPES_Data_Dissemination_July_2025_V2.zip) and utilizes polars lazy load to optimally filter and generate a new csv based on a state filter.
+This new file should be much smaller, and can be loaded into excel

 # python package manager - UV